 6:30 pm – 7 pm: Final Thoughts

 As previous years’ attendees know, the Community Theatre Management Conference will send you home with ideas, a renewed enthusiasm for your theatre management role, and a nationwide network of colleagues.
 And for 2021, there are no costs for travel and lodging, since you can participate from your home.

 The conference will be co-facilitated by Ron Ziegler, Dorinda Toner, and Chad-Alan Carr.

 Dorinda Toner has been performing on stages across North America for over 35 years.
 She studied Theater/Directing at university in her native Canada, where she is also a multi-album Canadian recording artist.
-A prolific director, she has won several awards for her work, and is delighted to have contributed both as a guest columnist for AACT’s Spotlight magazine and as a panelist for AACT’s ongoing virtual roundtables.
+A prolific director, she has won several awards for her work, and has contributed both as a guest columnist for AACT’s Spotlight magazine and as a panelist for AACT’s ongoing virtual Roundtables.
 Dorinda has served on several nonprofit boards and is currently a proud board member of PATA (Portland Area Theatre Alliance).
-She has been the Producing Artistic Director of Twilight Theater Company in Portland, Oregon, since May, 2016.
+She is currently Producing Artistic Director of Twilight Theater Company in Portland, Oregon.

 Chad-Alan Carr is the Founding Executive/Artistic Director for Gettysburg Community Theatre, now in its 12th season.
 Chad serves on the AACT Board of Directors, and was the Chair of the AACT National Youth Festival at AACTFest 2017 and AACTFest 2019.
 His accomplishments include directing the Eastern States Regional Premiere of The Penguin Project (theatre for youth with special needs), chartering the International Thespian Troupe for Gettysburg Area High School, and serving as a board member for Pennsylvania Association of Community Theatres, Eastern States Theatre Association, as well as AACT.